-Unmanned Aerial Vehicles (UAVs), or drones, play an essential role in the oil and gas industry owing to their increasing capacity to improve operational efficiency throughout the value chain.
-Industries may utilize drones for various applications in engineering and pure research because of recent technological advancements in sensing and imaging techniques.
+Unmanned Aerial Vehicles (UAVs), or drones, play an essential role in the oil and gas industry.
+Owing to their increasing capacity to improve operational efficiency throughout the value chain.
+Recent technological advancements in sensing and imaging techniques resulted in drones now in use for various applications in engineering and pure research.

 Commercial drone manufacturers are collaborating with businesses globally to develop specialized solutions for industrial usage.
 Numerous individuals can utilize UAVs or drones for personal reasons, such as surveillance.